 Omega 6s and 3s need a proper ratio.
 Once you understand the delicate dance omega-3s and omega-6s perform in your body and the need to balance them, you quickly understand that a deficit of omega-3s has the same net result as a surfeit of omega-6s.
 If you live in America (or probably another industrialized nation) and you consume things with more than one ingredient that you purchased in a store, chances are your diet has an excess of omega-6 fatty acids.
 Here are various practical steps you can take to cut down (choose one – baby steps, remember!):

 - Make your own salad dressings.
 Salad dressing have a ton of soybean oil in them – you can cut down omega-6s and increase your monounsaturated fat intake by using extra virgin olive oil.
 Here are my recipes for Italian, Balsamic Vinaigrette, and Caesar Dressings.
-My latest is Asian Toasted Sesame Dressing, and I’ve been liking Kelly’s ranch (I use at least half EVOO where she uses sesame oil in the mayo and did refined coconut oil once, but it’s really firm that way).
+My latest is Asian Toasted Sesame Dressing, and I’ve been liking Kelly’s ranch (I use at least half EVOO where she uses sesame oil in the mayo and did (use the code STEWARDSHIP for 10% off at that site!) once, but it’s really firm that way).

 - Make your own crackers.
 Hopefully there will be a few recipes to choose from in this week’s “Un-Processed Foods” carnival.
 King Arthur’s faux Wheat Thins are fabulous, and if you have a sourdough starter, Sarah has a great